captainkerk/polygon-contains-point/README.md

 Wiki reference: [Point in polygon](http://en.wikipedia.org/wiki/Point_in_polygon)

 ## Note:
-This fork of sromku's master has been modified to support the use of doubles instead of floats.
+This fork of sromku's polygon-contains-point has been modified to support the use of doubles instead of floats.
 The intention here is to promote the use of non-integer units, such as coordinates.